Color code

-A color code is a system for displaying information by using different colors.
+A color code is a system for encoding and representing non-color information with colors to facilitate communication.
+This information tends to be categorical (representing unordered/qualitative categories) though may also be sequential (representing an ordered/quantitative variable).

+History

 The earliest examples of color codes in use are for long-distance communication by use of flags, as in semaphore communication.
 The United Kingdom adopted a color code scheme for such communication wherein red signified danger and white signified safety, with other colors having similar assignments of meaning.

 As chemistry and other technologies advanced, it became expedient to use coloration as a signal for telling apart things that would otherwise be confusingly similar, such as wiring in electrical and electronic devices, and pharmaceutical pills.

-The use of color codes has been extended to abstractions, such as the Homeland Security Advisory System color code in the United States.
-Similarly, hospital emergency codes often incorporate colors (such as the widely used "Code Blue" indicating a cardiac arrest), although they may also include numbers, and may not conform to a uniform standard.
+Encoded Variable

+A color code encodes a variable, which may have different representations, where the color code type should match the variable type: